runvnc/vintagesimulator.com/README.md

+# Intro
+### About VSIM
+Vintage Simulator is a (currently 100% FREE) custom libretro front-end (sharing zero code with RetroArch) with the following features:
+* Implements most of the libretro API
+* Run several emulators at the same time
+* Full Lua scripting API
+* 3D graphics and sound
+* Easily load most 3D models such as 3DS or OBJ
+* Bullet Physics engine
+* Plugins
+* includes LOVE plugin (for UI screens in separate windows or generating textures etc.)

 ### Developers
 VSIM is a work in progress.
 VSIM is currently primarily aimed at programmers who are interested in things like emulation, Lua, 3D models, or physics simulation.
 For example, it can provide a good starting point for creating your own custom front-end for libretro.
 The hope is that some developers will be interested and will create plugins that add functionality or content that non-programmers can easily access.